sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

 When receiving an RLQS Server Response, the RLQS Client passes parsed response to the RLQS Filter State.
-The RLQS Filter State iterates through the bucket assignments in the response, and updates the corresponding buckets in the RLQS Bucket Cache.
+The RLQS Filter State iterates through the bucket assignments in the response, and updates the corresponding buckets in the RLQS Bucket Map.
 Buckets marked to be abandoned are purged from the cache.

 If a bucket has a new rate limit assignment, the bucket's active assignment is updated and bucket usage counters are reset.
 Otherwise, only the assignment